 Celery Deserves Recognition as a Bone-Builder

 Celery should be taken out of the dark crisper drawer and brought into the light!
-It’s full of bone-healthy nutrients that are also Foundation Supplements – nutrients that are vital for building bone – as described in the Save Our Bones Program.
+It’s full of bone-healthy nutrients that are also Foundation Supplements – nutrients that are vital for building bone – as described in the Osteoporosis Reversal Program.
 Celery is also low in calories, making it an excellent source of fiber and nutrients for those who are watching their weight.

 Celery Has Amazing Alkalizing Powers

 This common vegetable is also one of the most alkalizing foods available.
-And because of its stellar nutritional profile and bone-specific nutrients, celery is included in the list of Foundation Foods provided in the Save Our Bones Program.
+And because of its stellar nutritional profile and bone-specific nutrients, celery is included in the list of Foundation Foods provided in the Osteoporosis Reversal Program.

 Celery is Full of Vitamin K